Ycreak/OpensourceClassicCommentary/README.md

 A complete list including version numbers can be found in the [Angular documentation]().

 ### Components
 The project consists of two main components, being the Fragments component and the Dashboard components.
 All components and services are described below.
+As a whole, the project is built using the elements from the Angular Material library.

 <a name="Fragment_component"/>